Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: Numerical results

-Figs. \ref{fig4} and \ref{fig5} demonstrate the impact of the UAV's position and altitude on the OP for the GF user.
+Figs. \ref{fig05} and \ref{fig06} demonstrate the impact of the UAV's position and altitude on the OP of the GF user with varying RRT requirements.
 One can observe that the OP first decreases and then increases, which means there is an optimal location for the UAV so that the GF user can obtain the optimal performance.
-At the same time, it can be observed that under different environments and horizontal positions, the height of the UAV has different effects on the OP.
-This is because the trade-off between the probability of LoS propagation and the path loss caused by long-distance communication is different.
+At the same time, it can be observed that under different environments and power allocation schemes, the 3D location of the UAV has different effects on the OP.
+This is because the trade-off between the probability of LoS propagation and the path loss caused by long-distance communication are different.
+Comparing Fig. \ref{fig05} and Fig. \ref{fig06}, it can be observed that the OP with the DPA scheme outperforms that with the FPA scheme.
+The result in Fig. \ref{fig05a} and Fig. \ref{fig06a} demonstrates that the relationship between the RRT for $D_B$ and $D_F$ makes a big difference to the OP of $D_F$ in suburban environments with the FPA scheme.
+The same conclusion can also be observed by comparing Fig. \ref{fig05c} and Fig. \ref{fig06c}.
+However, the effect of the relationship between the RRT for $D_B$ and $D_F$ makes little difference to the OP of $D_F$ in the same environments with the DPA scheme, which is found by comparing Fig. \ref{fig05b} and Fig. \ref{fig06b}, and Fig. \ref{fig05d} and Fig. \ref{fig06d}.
+The reason is that the CSI of $D_F$ is also considered in the DPA scheme, which is expressed in Eq. (\ref{rateDPA}).